-Detailed descriptions of the math flag operations will be discussed in chapters that
+Detailed descriptions of the math flag operations will be discussed in chapters that cover the opcodes that affect the flags.
+The user flags can be set or cleared using data move instructions covered in Chapter 3.

 Internal Memory:

 A functioning computer must have memory for program code bytes, commonly in ROM, and RAM memory for variable data that can be altered as the program runs.
 The 8051 has internal RAM and ROM memory for these functions.
 Additional memory can be added externally using suitable circuits.